nodejs/build/doc/meetings/build-wg-meeting-2019-02-19.md

   * Rod, any path to coming up with a reduced test suite that might lighten the load setup.
 For debug build Rafael has exclude list that reduces coverage by only 1% for 15% less execution time.
 For debug we only run once a day.
-  * MIght be option to run full test suite twice a day and reduce what we run in the PR regression test.
+  * Might be option to run full test suite twice a day and reduce what we run in the PR regression test.
   * Rod would be good to identify tests that never fail versus those we see fail on different platforms.